Pewee Valley Historical Society

 Matthews "Mackey" Fletcher was the last postmaster to hang a catcher pouch from the Pewee Valley's mail crane.
 Peweean Doris Stoess recalls she was hired by Fletcher as a part-time postal clerk in October 1968 and just a few weeks later, rail delivery was replaced by trucks -- more efficient, perhaps, but much less exciting to watch!

-August 1988 Call of the Pewee, Fletcher purchased the 800-pound mail crane after rail delivery stopped and stored it, along with a catcher pouch, on his Pewee Valley farm beneath a maple tree.
+According to the August 1988 Call of the Pewee, Fletcher purchased the 800-pound mail crane after rail delivery stopped and stored it, along with a catcher pouch, on his Pewee Valley farm beneath a maple tree.
 After his death in 2004, it languished, forgotten, until the summer of 2016, when his grandson, Mike Thompson, rediscovered the crane and pouch and donated them to the city.

 Allgeier Welding, Crestwood, Ky., sandblasted, repaired and painted the 19th century crane, which has been installed beside the caboose in Pewee Valley’s Town Square.
 The crane was originally located on the other side of the tracks.